 Diaphragm/bellows meters

 A diaphragm meter contains two movable diaphragms.
 The gas flow is directed to fill one diaphragm as the other discharges, then re-directed to fill the discharged diaphragm while the full diaphragm discharges.
 This in turn moves levers that can drive a counter mechanism or can produce electrical pulses for a flow computer.
 This is typically the type of meter used for small gas users, including residential consumers.

+The standard recognised by First Gas as applying to transmission system diaphragm meters is BS 1776, but there are very few of these meters on the transmission system.
+Diaphragm meters are most commonly used for residential and small commercial enterprises supplied from distribution system.
+There, it is NZS 5259 that is usually referenced as the relevant standard.
+(See section 4.3 below)